destrostudios/docs/README.md

-# server-docs
+# docs
-Documentation about the setup of our server, where everything is hosted.
+Documentation about our setups, including the server where everything is hosted.